 They’re losing the full THC, taste, aroma and longevity that their buds could have had.

-Before we talk about drying and curing, let’s first recall the selective harvesting method we talked about before, in which you have the option of harvesting individual buds as they become ripe.
+Before we talk about drying and curing, let’s recall the selective harvesting method, in which you have the option of harvesting individual buds as they become ripe.

 This gives immature buds (usually they’re the buds buried lower in the canopy) the chance to more fully ripen.

 One of the mistakes I used to make was to just dry my buds and package them, without curing.

 The beneficial thing about cutting and drying individual stalks or buds (as you see in the picture accompanying this article), instead of cutting and hang-drying the entire plant all at once, is that you separate your buds from stems and stalks that contain lots of moisture.